 Spending that has it’s own line in your budget but you choose how much it is.
 Not spending is you choosing to really drill down on this and look at what is essential and what often isn’t.

-The no spend challenge Time-frame ideas
+The no spend challenge guide to different Time-frames

 There are a variety of well known no spend challenges and I’ve listed the most common ones below for you.